The PS5 continues to impress with its revolutionary controller, blazing-fast load times and huge library of exclusive games.

 Do the PS5 and the Xbox Series X have a disc drive?

 The PS5 and the Xbox Series X come with a disc drive, so if a console's main selling point is collecting physical media rather than relying on digital downloads, your decision won’t be swayed with these next-gen consoles since they both have disc drives.
-However, for a slightly cheaper alternative for players who prefer digital downloads, the PS5 Digital Edition or the Xbox Series S might suit your needs.
+For a slightly cheaper alternative for players who prefer digital downloads, the PS5 Digital Edition or the Xbox Series S might suit your needs.
+Just know that neither of these offers an external disc drive in case you want to upgrade.

 Does the PS5 have more storage than the Xbox Series X?